Harshavardhan-Gowda19/180DC-ML-Recruitment-2025/README.md

 ## Overview

-Welcome to **Challenge 1** in the **180 Degrees Consulting – Machine Learning Special Interest Group Recruitment Challenge**!
+Welcome to the **180 Degrees Consulting – Machine Learning SIG Recruitment Challenge!**

+This is **Challenge 1** of the recruitment process.
-Your mission: create a **two-stage ML pipeline** that:
+Your task is to design and implement a **two-stage machine learning pipeline** that:

 1. **Denoises** noisy flower images, and
-2. **Classifies** them into their correct categories.
+2. **Classifies** them into the correct category.

-This challenge assesses your ability to preprocess, model, and evaluate noisy real-world-like data in a clean, reproducible way.
+This challenge will assess your skills in image preprocessing, noise removal, and building classification models that can work effectively on degraded data.

 ---

 ## The Task

-You will work with images from five flower categories:
+You are provided with a dataset of five flower categories:

 * **Daisy**
 * **Dandelion**